ethereum-optimism/optimism/specs/withdrawals.md

 - Proof and verification data:
   - `timestamp`: The L2 timestamp corresponding with the output root.
   - `outputRootProof`: Four `bytes32` values which are used to derive the output root.
-  - `withdrawalProof`: An inclusion proof for the given withdrawal in the withdrawer contract.
+  - `withdrawalProof`: An inclusion proof for the given withdrawal in the L2ToL1MessagePasser contract.

 These inputs must satisfy the following conditions: